 - Compression Operating Cost = [63.5 Btu/lb x 5,000 lb/hr x 8,760 hr/yr x $0.06/kWh]/ 3,413 Btu/kWh = $48,895

 If an equivalent quantity of 40-psig steam (enthalpy for saturated steam is 1,176 Btu/lb) were to be supplied by an 80% efficient natural-gas-fired boiler, the steam production costs with fuel priced at $8.00 per million Btu ($8.00/MMBtu) and 70°F feedwater (enthalpy is 38 Btu/lb) are:

 - Steam Production Costs = [5,000 lb/yr x (1,176 – 38) Btu/lb x 8,760 hr/yr x $8.00/MMBtu]/(0.80 x 106 Btu/MMBtu) = $498,444

 - Annual Vapor Recompression Cost Savings: $498,444 - $48,895 = $449,549

 Based on the actual application, there may be other options to vapor recompression.
 The industry best practice is to conduct a pinch analysis on the steam system to reveal cost-effective alternatives and optimize steam use by eliminating inefficiencies.

 For more information on how Vapor Recompression and other ways to recover steam loss, contact the team at Campbell-Sevey.

-Adapted from an Energy TIPS fact sheet that was originally published by the Industrial Energy Extension Service of Georgia Tech.
+This tip is provided by the U.S. Department of Energy - Energy Efficiency and Renewable Energy and originally published by the Industrial Energy Extension Service of Georgia Tech.
 Click to download the complete tip sheet along with suggested actions and resources.